 Upgrade your internet.
 If all else fails, you can always look into upgrading your internet speed.
 You may even consider switching providers if the service you have now just doesn’t cut it.

 Search your zip code below to compare all internet speeds are available in your area.

 This term broadband came about as internet connection technology improved in the 1990s.
-Since internet was gradually allowing the transmission of information over a much larger variety of frequencies, internet experts started using the word broadband to describe this wide (broad) range of frequencies (bands).
+Since then, it was gradually allowing the transmission of information over a much larger variety of frequencies, experts started using the word broadband to describe this wide (broad) range of frequencies (bands).

-Wi-Fi is wireless internet.
-On a technical level, Wi-Fi is a nickname for a set of technological protocols based on the IEEE 802.11 standards and upheld by the Wi-Fi Alliance.
-Industry leaders coined the term in the late 1990s to help market Wi-Fi products, since it was more catchy-sounding than IEEE 802.11.3 These days, the terms Wi-Fi and internet are often used interchangeably.
-Technically speaking, though, Wi-Fi is a technology standard to provide a wireless form of internet.
+On a technical level, WiFi is a nickname for a set of technological protocols based on the IEEE 802.11 standards and upheld by the Wi-Fi Alliance.
+Industry leaders coined the term in the late 1990s to help market WiFi products, since it was more catchy-sounding than IEEE 802.11.3 or WiFi wireless internet.
+These days, the terms WiFi and internet are often used interchangeably.
+Technically speaking, though, WiFi (also spelled “Wi-Fi”) is a technology standard to provide a wireless connection.